-The lecture period is scheduled to start on 2 November in hybrid mode: A mix of large online and small face-to-face classes.
-What does this mean?
-Which hygiene rules have to be observed on campus and in face-to-face classes?
-TU Dortmund University has adopted a wide range of infection control measures.
-It is monitoring the rate of infection closely and will make adjustments in good time where necessary.
+TU Dortmund University is closely monitoring the infection situation and will make adjustments in good time when necessary.
 Please find below an overview of the most important things you need to know at the start of the semester and the rules according to the current situation.

 To protect yourself and others, the following infection control measures apply at TU Dortmund University: